 - R4.1 A joint PhD is a programme run in collaboration between King's and a partner institution, leading to a jointly awarded qualification. - R4.2 Students must select a home institution at the application stage, where they will start and end their programme.
-King's-home students must comply with the College's Academic Regulations, with the exceptions listed below. - R4.3 Students will be required to spend a specified minimum period of time at the partner institution during the course of their studies. - R4.4 Students will be required to provide details of their travel plan at the application stage.
+King's-home students must comply with the College Regulations, with the exceptions listed below. - R4.3 Students will be required to spend a specified minimum period of time at the partner institution during the course of their studies. - R4.4 Students will be required to provide details of their travel plan at the application stage.
 Any changes to this must be discussed with supervisors and approved by both institutions. - R4.5 Admission to joint PhD programmes is run in collaboration with the partner institution and approval must be received from both institutions before an offer can be made. - R4.6 Students must have supervisors based in both institutions who will work together to monitor progress, though the bulk of the administration will be managed by the home institution. - R4.7 Students must enrol at both institutions and re-enrol each year throughout their programme. - R4.8 The progress of students on joint PhD programmes will be monitored according to the procedures of the home institution.
-In some cases students may also be required to completed progress reports whilst at the partner institution. - R4.9 Students must follow the upgrade procedures of their home institution.
-Any King's-home students who do not upgrade to PhD may be awarded an MPhil, but this will be awarded solely by King's College London. - R4.10 Any requests for changes to registration status should be referred to both institutions, usually via supervisors in the first instance, so that both hold accurate records. - R4.11 Students will follow the examination procedures of their home institution and will usually be examined by a panel of at least three examiners.
+In some cases, students may also be required to complete progress reports whilst at the partner institution. - R4.9 Students must follow the upgrade procedures of their home institution.
+Any King's home students who do not upgrade to PhD may be awarded an MPhil, but this will be awarded solely by King's College London. - R4.10 Any requests for changes to registration status should be referred to both institutions, usually via supervisors in the first instance, so that both hold accurate records. - R4.11 Students will follow the examination procedures of their home institution and will usually be examined by a panel of at least three examiners.
 This will normally take place at the home institution and may involve a video link to one of the examiners. - R4.12 Students must submit copies of their thesis to both institutions.
-Students should check with the partner institution for confirmation of the number of copies required and method of submission. - R4.13 Students must follow the procedures for ethical approval set out by the Research Ethics Office.
-If a student intends to conduct research requiring ethical approval in the country of the partner institution, approval must also be gained from that institution according to their procedures.
+Students should check with the partner institution for confirmation of the number of copies required and method of submission.

-R4 Students may enrol on PhD programmes that are offered in formal collaboration with external partner institutions.
+R4 Students may enrol on PhD programmes that are offered in formal collaboration with an external partner institution.

-R4.14 Students on joint PhD programmes who wish to make a complaint will normally do so through the process of the institution where they are resident at the time, in so far as the complaint relates to their study at that particular university.
+- R4.13 Students must follow the procedures for ethical approval set out by the Research Ethics Office.
+If a student intends to conduct research requiring ethical approval in the country of the partner institution, approval must also be gained from that institution according to their procedures. - R4.14 Students on joint PhD programmes who wish to make a complaint will normally do so through the process of the institution where they are resident at the time, in so far as the complaint relates to their study at that particular university.
 Students who wish to make an appeal in respect of academic progress or concerning a decision of the examiners will do so by using the procedures of the designated home institution.